Safe Haven Enterprise visa (SHEV) is one of the protection visas available to you if you arrived in Australia illegally.

 Note: Do not lodge applications for both a SHEV and a TPV.
 If you do, only the SHEV application will be processed.

-If you have already been granted a Temporary Protection visa (TPV)
+If you already hold, or have held, a Temporary Protection visa (TPV)

-If you have already been granted a TPV, but you want a SHEV, you will need to complete and lodge the SHEV application form 790—Application for a Safe Haven Enterprise visa (SHEV).
+If you already hold, or have held, a TPV but you want a SHEV, you will need to complete and lodge a SHEV application using

 If you currently have a TPV application being processed

 If you currently have a TPV application being processed, you should wait for a decision on that application.
-If your TPV application is granted, and if you then want to apply for a SHEV, fill in and lodge a form 790—Application for a Safe Haven Enterprise visa (SHEV).
+If you are granted a TPV and then want to apply for a SHEV, you can apply online using

 There are two possible outcomes of applications for protection visas: